dalbertweiss/dalbertweiss.github.io/_posts/2022-02-09-continuallearning.md

 Neurosynaptic plasticity is a feature of the brain , allwing to lean, modify and adapt to dynamic and reevolving environments.
 It has been shown that the plasticity of the brain particularly becomes available when difficult situations.
 This is specifically the case in post-developmental situations shown to be correlated with a decreasing levels of plasticity [1].

 ## b.
 Hebbian Plasticity and Stability
+The interaction and connectivity within the cortex, very much influences how information is processed and how learning takes place.